dreispt/oetor/README.md

 Features:

- - One line OpenERP server full installation, through the 'quickstart' command.
+ - `quickstart` command for a one line full installation.
- - Simple download of OpenERP sources, either from nightly builds or Launchpad (official and OCB branches).
+ - `get`command to simplify the download of OpenERP sources, either from nightly builds or Launchpad (official and OCB branches).
- - Check source code versions and update to latest version.
+ - `version` command to view code versions, either from shared sources or from created instances.
+ - `get --update`option to update the sources to the latest version, wother form VCS or from nightly builds.
- - Create and organize multiple server instances, running in isolated environments.
+ - `create` command to add multiple server instances, in a n organized way and running in isolated environments.
- - Addons path automatically generated: just add a new directory and it will be added on next start.
+ - `start` server script handling addons path automatic generation: just add a new directory and it will be added on next start.
- - Create server instance "branches" - modified versions for development and tests.
+ - Server instance "branches" - modified versions for development and tests, just by using the systme's `cp` command.
- - Run automatic tests for all modules in a specific directory.
+ - `start -I` option to run automatic tests for all modules in a specified directory.
- - List running instances and know their listening port just by using the 'ps' command.
+ - Know the running instances list and their listening port with the system's `ps` command.
- - Support for multiple instance homes (default is /opt/openerp).
+ - Support for multiple instance homes (default is `/opt/openerp`).